 Good Products for Pest and Disease Control at Amazon:

 - Neem Bliss 100-% Cold Pressed Neem Oil

 - PyGanic Botanical Insecticide

 The larvae caterpillars feed voraciously for two to four weeks reducing leaves to nothing more than midribs.
 Then the loopers spin a cocoon, attach it to a leaf, and rest for one to two weeks before emerging as moths and starting the cycle again.
 There are two to seven generations a year.

-Cabbage loopers are common through most of the United States and southern Canada.
+Cabbage loopers are common throughout most of the United States and southern Canada.

-Target Plants: Loopers chew large holes in leaves of broccoli, Brussels sprouts, cabbage, Chinese cabbage, cauliflower, collards, kale, kohlrabi, lettuce, beans, celery, parsley, peas, potatoes, radish, spinach, tomatoes, rutabagas, and turnips.
+Cabbage loopers chew large holes in leaves of broccoli, Brussels sprouts, cabbage, Chinese cabbage, cauliflower, collards, kale, kohlrabi, lettuce, beans, celery, parsley, peas, potatoes, radish, spinach, tomatoes, rutabagas, and turnips.
 Loopers can destroy whole plants.

-Feeding Habits and Damage: Loopers chew large irregular holes in leaves and bore holes into heads of cabbage and lettuce.
+Loopers chew large irregular holes in leaves and bore holes into the heads of cabbage and lettuce.
 They also chew into tomatoes.
 Seedlings attacked by loopers are usually destroyed.